vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 83 commits since the previous release, including 33 fixes.
+More than 92 commits since the previous release, including 35 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Thu Feb 10 02:04:06 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Fri Feb 11 02:06:27 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER